-It is becoming increasingly difficult to watch sporting events such as Formula 1 on free TV.
-But in the year that a Schumacher (Mick) returns to Formula 1, it’s almost a must for F1 fans to watch all the races.
-In many countries you have to pay if you want to watch a grand prix.
+Due to network and licensing agreements, it is becoming increasingly more difficult to watch sporting events such as Formula 1 online for free.
+But in the year that Micheal Schumacher returns to Formula 1, no fans will want to miss out on any of the exciting races.
+Sadly though, in many countries, you have to pay for a streaming service if you want to watch a Grand Prix event live.

-How can I watch Formula 1 via SRF or ORF?
+How can I watch Formula 1 for free?

-- Get a VPN that is known to be able to bypass geoblocking.
-I prefer to use NordVPN* for this purpose.
+- Choose a VPN that is known to be able to bypass geo-restrictions.
+For this I highly recommend NordVPN*

-- Connect via your VPN to a server in Switzerland.
+- Connect via your VPN to a server in the UK

 - Start streaming!